For a comprehensive list of international admission requirements, please visit the page which best describes the program to which you are applying.

 |Spring Semester (non-CCPA and non-Pharmacy)||September 15||November 15|

 |Chicago College of Performing Arts (Fall Semester Only)||January 15||January 15|

 |Doctor of Pharmacy Program (Summer Semester Only)||March 1||April 15|

 All individuals who have completed an education outside the United States are required to meet the University's English Language Proficiency Requirement.
 Students can be admitted without showing proof of English proficiency, but must do so before they can register for classes.

 All students who have completed coursework outside the United States are required to submit a Foreign Credential Evaluation.

-Up-to-date tuition and fees information can be found on our website.
+Up-to-date tuition and fee information can be found on our website.

 All other living expenses (housing, books, supplies, insurance, personal items) are estimated at $17,000 per year.
 Please contact the Office of International Programs for exact costs.